Annual Technical Report 2006 on Trademark Information Activities submitted by United Kingdom (SCIT/ATR/TM/2006/GB)

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)

-Office experts have visited a number of countries to offer assistance and visits made by staff from national offices.
+Office experts have visited a number of countries to offer assistance and several visits have been made by staff from national offices.